clawrence00/mototorque/README.md

 ### Testing for this project

 Manual testing was performed to check the functions of creating, reading, updating and deleting database records by authenticated users, non-authenticated users and the admin was working as intended.
-To record this testing a testscript was created to follow a sequence of steps with the expected output.
+To record this testing a test script was created to follow a sequence of steps with the expected output.
 The actual output was reported and screenshots were appended to provide evidence of this testing.

-During the intial execution of the test script it was found that for step 30 the incorrect dicitonary record was deleted.
-This was due to the href attribute in the delete modal anchor tag not targeting the dicitonary record that had been selected for deletion.
+During the initial execution of the test script it was found that for step 30 the incorrect dictionary record was deleted.
+This was due to the href attribute in the delete modal anchor tag not targeting the dictionary record that had been selected for deletion.
 Steps 27 to 30 were repeated following the correction for this and all were found to pass.

 ### Bugs & Fixes

 - I was struggling to migrate changes to my database.
 Installing flask-migrate really made this a simple and reliable process, where I could see which changes were made in the migrations folder.
 - When creating the routes and html templates in Codeanywhere I was unable to use the words 'login' or 'logout' as this would cause an error when running the application.
 To get around this I used 'signin', 'enter_user' and 'signout' instead.
 - I thought the browse function was not working correctly as I could not see any records when browsing by type for example the letter 'T'.
 When browsing by 'all' the records appeared.
 At the time the majority of the records created were called 'test'.
 As python is a strictly typed language when querying the database for words starting with 'T' none were found due to this.
-Once I realised this was the issue I was able to implement the use of 'ilike' to query the database for words starting with certain letters, irrelevent of whether they were capitalised or not.
+Once I realised this was the issue I was able to implement the use of 'ilike' to query the database for words starting with certain letters, irrelevant of whether they were capitalised or not.
 - During testing, an error was found with the incorrect dictionary record being deleted.
-The delete modal was not target the selected dicitonary ID and therefore deleting the first record (by ID number) in the dictionary database.
+The delete modal was not target the selected dictionary ID and therefore deleting the first record (by ID number) in the dictionary database.

 ### Validation

 The HTML for the welcome message and a question with answers was checked using the [W3C markup validation service](https://validator.w3.org/).
 There were some warnings relating to the browse table inside the browse modal.
-This starts with seven columns for teh letters, then 5 columns for the numbers.
-This was delibrately done to evenly spread the links out and does not affect the rendering of the table.
-Mulitple info messages were found where trailing back slashes are present in the code.
+This starts with seven columns for the letters, then 5 columns for the numbers.
+This was deliberately done to evenly spread the links out and does not affect the rendering of the table.
+Multiple info messages were found where trailing back slashes are present in the code.
 These are present due to using the 'prettier-vscode' extension in the Codeanywhere IDE.

 The CSS was checked using the [W3C CSS validation service](https://jigsaw.w3.org/css-validator/).
 There were no issues to report.